NYC lifts vaccine rule that blocked athletes from home games

 Yankees star Aaron Judge refused to directly answer a question about his vaccine status earlier this month, leading to speculation that another New York team would be hobbled by a player’s refusal to get inoculated.

-When asked Wednesday about reports the rule was about to be lifted, Judge said he was “happy Kyrie can play some home games.”
+When asked Wednesday about reports that the vaccine mandate for athletes was about to be lifted, Judge said he was “happy Kyrie can play some home games.”

 The Yankees open their season at home against the Boston Red Sox on April 7.